vanttec/vanttec_usv/README.md

 # VantTec USV Main Repository

-This is the main working repository for the USV (Unmanned Surface Vehicle) VantTec Platforms.
+This is the main working repository for the USV (Unmanned Surface Vehicle) VantTec Platform.

 ### Packages
 - **usv_comms**: ROS package that allows the USV software to interface with the Digi XBee Hardware for communication with the ground control station.